andrelomonaco/kubeadm/CERTIFICADOS.md

 - All cluster certificates are signed by the Cluster CA
 - Used by components to validate API Server, etc

+# API Server HTTPS

+- Serving certificate and key are required for HTTPS
+- Serving certificate is signed by Cluster CA
+- Componentes authenticate the API server
+- Configured using --tls-cert-file and --tls-private-key-file flags

+# HA Considerations

+- Multiple API servers must be fronted with a load balancer
+- Each master has its own certificate
+- Load balancer's DNS name and IP address should be part of the certificate's
+- Subject Alternative Name (SAN) field

 # Links